Jennie-star/Odin-project/README.md

-flex-box is a tool used to position elements and works on the principle of flex-shrink/flex-grow to resize and fit and specific element. flex-container:any element that has display:flex property flex-item:any element inside the flex conatiner. a flex-item can a be a flex-conatiner as well. there are 3 properties of flex shorthand, namely:
+flex-box is a tool used to position elements and works on the principle of flex-shrink/flex-grow to resize and fit and specific element. flex-container:any element that has display:flex property flex-item:any element inside the flex conatiner.
+A flex-item can a be a flex-conatiner as well.

+### **Grow and Shrink**
+There are 3 properties of flex shorthand, namely:
 1.flex-grow:causes flex items in a flex container to increase in size by the assigned value.
 2.flex-shrink:if flex-items execeed the size of their respective flex container then this property helps them shrink by an assigned value.
 3.flex-basis:usually the flex shorthand ignores any width value provided and grows/shrinks based on the size of the container; when flex-basis is set to auto it ensures that the width value is taken into consideration.

+### **Axes**
+Flexbox has two axes-main axis and cross axis.
+The default orientation of flex items is horizontal, corresponding to row, and it can be changed to vertical orientation using flex-direction property, though some of the flex-box properties might differ/change.
+In case you use column in flex-direction, in order for it to access the height value assigned, flex:auto should be used.